 The mission of First Year Experience is to enhance student satisfaction, success, retention, and graduation.
 Through various programs, we are committed to working collaboratively through the university community to provide students with opportunities to succeed academically, to adjust to college life, and to become familiar with University and community resources.

-When students decide to register for FYE, they do so by selecting a block of courses and filling out the short registration form on this site.
+To register for FYE, students select a block of courses and fill out the short registration form on this site.
 Signing up for this block of courses = signing up for FYE.

 FYE blocks are pre-built for the student, and are categorized by academic major.
 Each FYE block includes courses related to the academic major (often introduction courses within the major).
 Block course meeting times are pre-scheduled as well.
 When signing up for the block, the student can see what courses they will take, and when those courses will take place during the week.
-FYE reserves seats in the courses in the bock, so incoming students are guaranteed their “spot.”
+FYE reserves seats in the courses in the block, so incoming students are guaranteed their “spot.”
 Once a student submits their registration, FYE staff registers the student for the courses in the block.

-Students can sign up for blocks far before they attend summer orientation.
+Students sign up for blocks far before they attend summer orientation.
 FYE is the only way that students can choose, confirm, and register for their courses prior to attending orientation.
 If a block includes a "Choose a Course" option, the student will meet with his/her adviser during orientation to sign up for an additional course.

 For reference, here are some common examples of FYE blocks: